skwong25/cat-api/TECHSPEC.md

 1.
 Create and populate 'cat' & 'pedigree breed' tables via sqlite in Terminal.
 'CREATE TABLE' and so forth....
-Remove list of cats and breed objects from catsRepo.js & breedsRepo.js respectively.  (to be completed later) Review if the repositories still need to be classes in this case?
+Remove list of cats and breed objects from catsRepo.js & breedsRepo.js respectively.
+Review if the repositories still need to be classes in this case?
 Note that 'id' key in tables is to have PRIMARY KEY constraint (needs to be unique)